halfhillcapital/yaecord/README.md

 # yaecord

-Discord client and MCP server for yae
+Discord client for the Y.A.E. companion AI.